Krishnan Guru-Murthy

-Krishnan Guru-Murthy (born 5 April 1970) is a British journalist.
-He is the lead presenter of Channel 4 News.
+Krishnan Guru-Murthy (born 5 April 1970) is an English journalist and the lead presenter of Channel 4 News.
 He also presents Unreported World, a foreign-affairs documentary series.

 Early life

-Guru-Murthy was born in Liverpool to Indian parents.
+Guru-Murthy was born in Liverpool to Indian-Tamil parents.
 The family moved to a "gothic folly" in West Bradford, a village in Lancashire's Ribble Valley, where Guru-Murthy grew up.
 His father worked as a radiologist in Blackburn and Burnley.

 Guru-Murthy attended the then-private Queen Elizabeth's Grammar School, Blackburn.
 He went on to graduate with a degree in philosophy, politics and economics from Hertford College, Oxford.
-He is one of three children in the family, with an older sister, and a younger brother.
+He is one of three children in the family, with an older sister (the journalist Geeta Guru-Murthy), and a younger brother.

 Career

 Guru-Murthy's career began in 1988 with the BBC's DEF II discussion programme Open to Question and the youth current-affairs programme Reportage.
 While at Oxford University he presented BBC2's Asian current-affairs programmes East and Network East.
 He presented and reported for children's news programme Newsround from 1991 to 1994.
 He worked as a producer and reporter for Newsnight for three years, and was one of the launch presenters for BBC News 24 in 1997.